Sign inGet started

 7. Click on Scopes & add a Scope.

 8. To add a Snowflake Role as a scope, enter the scope by having the name of the the Snowflake role with the session:role: prefix (e.g., for the Snowflake Analyst role, enter session:role:analyst).
-You can skip this step, if you want to let users use their default roles.
+If you want to let users use their default roles in Snowflake, add session:role-any scope.

 9. Click Create.